 - Do not leave a gas stove unattended while cooking.

-- To help keep small children and/or seniors with dementia or Alzheimer’s we recommend the use of safety knobs on your gas stove.
+- To help keep small children and/or seniors with dementia or Alzheimer’s safe we recommend the use of safety knobs on your gas stove.

-- After the stove burners have cooled wipe off the top of the stove after every use (small food particles can catch on fire).
+- After the stove burners have cooled down, wipe off the top of the stove after every use (small food particles can catch on fire).

 Leaving a gas stove on can kill you several ways…

 Of course, many cooks will leave a gas stove on while they are simmering a pot of stew or tomato sauce for hours on end while periodically checking the pot.
-That should be fine.
-But we caution you to NEVER leave a gas stove on unattended (i.e. overnight or if you are away from home).
+That should be fine as long as the room is well ventilated.

 - Propane gas dissipates in about 2 hours